Istria: Italy (1919–1947)

 Changes to the Italian eastern border from 1920 to 1975.

 Although a member of the Central Powers, Italy remained neutral at the start of WWI, and soon launched secret negotiations with the Triple Entente, bargaining to participate in the war on its side, in exchange for significant territorial gains.
 To get Italy to join the war, the secret 1915 Treaty of London the Entente promised Italy Istria and parts of Dalmatia, South Tyrol, the Greek Dodecanese Islands, parts of Albania and Turkey, plus more territory for Italy's North Africa colonies.

 After the war, Italy annexed Istria.
 Istria's political and economic importance declined under Italian rule, and after the fascist takeover of Italy in 1922 the Italian government began a campaign of forced Italianization.
 In 1926, the use of Slavic languages in schools and government was banned, even Slavic family names were Italianized to suit the fascist authorities.
 Slavic newspapers and libraries were closed, all Slavic cultural, sporting, business and political associations were banned.
 As a result, 100,000 Slavic-speakers left Italian-annexed areas in an exodus, moving mostly to Yugoslavia.

 The organization TIGR, founded in 1927 by young Slovene liberal nationalists from Gorizia region and Trieste and regarded as the first armed antifascist resistance group in Europe soon penetrated into Slovene and Croatian-speaking parts of Istria.

 In World War II, Istria became a battleground of competing ethnic and political groups.
 Istrian nationalist groups which were pro-fascist and pro-Allied and Yugoslav-supported pro-communist groups fought with each other and the Italian army.

+After the capitulation of Italy in 1943, the Croatian Partisans organized an uprising in Istria.
+The same month, their political bodies, led by ZAVNOH in Croatia, published the so-called Pazin Decisions, announcing the annexation of Italian-occupied areas to Yugoslavia.
+The subsequent German occupation quelled the uprising, but after the Germans lost the war two years later, the Partisans proceeded to take most of the territory.

 After the German defeat in 1945, Yugoslav partisans gained the upper hand and began a violent purge of real or suspected opponents in an "orgy of revenge".